 Over the period of this business plan, we will have the opportunity to review and strengthen several of our contracts.
-For example, our external audit services and insurance contracts are due for re-tendering in year 1 of this business plan, and our maintenance contract in year 2.
 We will also being taking the opportunity to review our contract panel and the potential for joint procurement and call-off frameworks.
 We are also suppliers of care and repair and handy person services and anticipate that Highland Council and the NHS will openly advertise for a new contract for the period 2020 to 2025.